MicrosoftDocs/fabric-docs/docs/data-engineering/runtime-1-2.md

 When migrating from Runtime 1.1, powered by Apache Spark 3.3, to Runtime 1.2, powered by Apache Spark 3.4, please review [the official migration guide](https://spark.apache.org/docs/3.4.0/migration-guide.html).
 Here are the key highlights:

 #### Core
-*   Since Spark 3.4, Spark driver will own `PersistentVolumnClaim`s and try to reuse if they are not assigned to live executors.
+*   Since Spark 3.4, Spark driver will own `PersistentVolumnClaim`s and try to reuse if they're not assigned to live executors.
 To restore the behavior before Spark 3.4, you can set `spark.kubernetes.driver.ownPersistentVolumeClaim` to `false` and `spark.kubernetes.driver.reusePersistentVolumeClaim` to `false`.
 *   Since Spark 3.4, Spark driver will track shuffle data when dynamic allocation is enabled without shuffle service.
 To restore the behavior before Spark 3.4, you can set `spark.dynamicAllocation.shuffleTracking.enabled` to `false`.
 *   Since Spark 3.4, Spark will try to decommission cached RDD and shuffle blocks if both `spark.decommission.enabled` and `spark.storage.decommission.enabled` are true.
 To restore the behavior before Spark 3.4, you can set both `spark.storage.decommission.rddBlocks.enabled` and `spark.storage.decommission.shuffleBlocks.enabled` to `false`.
 *   Since Spark 3.4, Spark will use RocksDB store if `spark.history.store.hybridStore.enabled` is true.
 To restore the behavior before Spark 3.4, you can set `spark.history.store.hybridStore.diskBackend` to `LEVELDB`.
 #### PySpark
 *   In Spark 3.4, the schema of an array column is inferred by merging the schemas of all elements in the array.
 To restore the previous behavior where the schema is only inferred from the first element, you can set `spark.sql.pyspark.legacy.inferArrayTypeFromFirstElement.enabled` to `true`.
-*   In Spark 3.4, if Pandas on Spark API `Groupby.apply`’s `func` parameter return type is not specified and `compute.shortcut_limit` is set to 0, the sampling rows will be set to 2 (ensure sampling rows always >= 2) to make sure infer schema is accurate.
+*   In Spark 3.4, if Pandas on Spark API `Groupby.apply`’s `func` parameter return type isn't specified and `compute.shortcut_limit` is set to 0, the sampling rows will be set to 2 (ensure sampling rows always >= 2) to make sure infer schema is accurate.
 *   In Spark 3.4, if Pandas on Spark API `Index.insert` is out of bounds, will raise IndexError with `index {} is out of bounds for axis 0 with size {}` to follow pandas 1.4 behavior.
 *   In Spark 3.4, the series name will be preserved in Pandas on Spark API `Series.mode` to follow pandas 1.4 behavior.
-*   In Spark 3.4, the Pandas on Spark API `Index.__setitem__` will first to check `value` type is `Column` type to avoid raising unexpected `ValueError` in `is_list_like` like Cannot convert column into bool: please use ‘&’ for ‘and’, ‘|’ for ‘or’, ‘~’ for ‘not’ when building DataFrame boolean expressions..
+*   In Spark 3.4, the Pandas on Spark API `Index.__setitem__` will first to check `value` type is `Column` type to avoid raising unexpected `ValueError` in `is_list_like` like Can't convert column into bool: please use ‘&’ for ‘and’, ‘|’ for ‘or’, ‘~’ for ‘not’ when building DataFrame boolean expressions..
 *   In Spark 3.4, the Pandas on Spark API `astype('category')` will also refresh `categories.dtype` according to original data `dtype` to follow pandas 1.4 behavior.
 *   In Spark 3.4, the Pandas on Spark API supports group by positional indexing in `GroupBy.head` and `GroupBy.tail` to follow pandas 1.4.
 Negative arguments now work correctly and result in ranges relative to the end and start of each group.
 Previously, negative arguments returned empty frames.
 *   In Spark 3.4, the infer schema process of `groupby.apply` in Pandas on Spark, will first infer the pandas type to ensure the accuracy of the pandas `dtype` as much as possible.